FuturoDevJunior/chromemind/TESTING.md

 ### Scenario 1: News Reader
 1. Open a news article
-2. Use "Resumo da página" to get key points
+2. Use "Summarize page" to get key points
 3. Select foreign quotes and translate
 4. Verify summaries are accurate and concise

 ### Scenario 2: Student/Writer
 1. Open a research paper or blog
 2. Select a complex paragraph
-3. Use "Revisar seleção" for grammar
+3. Use "Proofread selection" for grammar
-4. Use "Reescrever" for clarity
+4. Use "Rewrite" for clarity
 5. Ask questions via chat about the content

 ### Scenario 3: International User
-1. Visit non-Portuguese website
+1. Visit non-English website
 2. Select various text blocks
-3. Translate to Portuguese
+3. Translate to English
 4. Verify language detection accuracy
 5. Test with different source languages